Inata, Burkina Faso

 Inata is a town in Soum Province, Burkina Faso.
 Inata is well known for its gold mine.

 History

+In 2018, the mine and military base in Inata was attacked by Ansarul Islam, but the attack was repelled by French and Burkinabe forces.
 Three workers at the local gold mine, including two foreigners, were kidnapped in September 2018 by jihadist fighters.
 Both were eventually released in 2019.